0xBcamp/Sept23_Apprenticeship_Certification/README.md

 > Proof of Excellence, Verified Securely

+## BCamp Assignments

 This project was created during the BCamp Apprenticeship, which combines elements of both a traditional internship and a hackathon to provide a personalized learning experience, professional networking opportunities, insights into blockchain development, and job opportunities.

-## BCamp Assignments
+Below are the assignments completed throughout the program.

 | Week | Description | Presenation/GitHub Link |
 |------|-------------|-----------------|